Skip to Content

 Texas Security Deposit Laws

 As a Texas landlord, you have a right to ask for security deposits from your tenants.
-Under Texas law, a landlord may use security deposits to cover the following risks:
+Under Texas law, a landlord may use security deposits to make deductions and cover the following risks:

 • Nonpayment of rent.
 Texas tenants have an obligation to pay rent every month without fail.
-If the tenant owes rent and they fail to pay it back, the landlord can deduct part or all of the tenant’s security deposit to cover their unpaid rent.
+If the tenant owes rent and they fail to pay the rent back, the landlord can make deductions to part or all of the security deposit from a tenant to cover their unpaid rent.

 • Excessive cleaning costs.
 Tenants also have a duty to leave their premises in the same condition they found it in when moving in, with the exception of normal wear and tear.

 • Loss in rent payments.
 A landlord may experience losses in rent payments if a tenant breaks their lease early or abandons the unit.
-If that happens, the landlord can use part or all of their security deposit to minimize their losses and cover the rent owed.
+If a tenant does so, the landlord can use part or all of their security deposit to minimize their losses and cover the rent owed by the tenant.

 • Excessive property damage.
-A landlord can hold the tenant legally liable for all damages exceeding normal wear and tear.
+A landlord can hold the tenant legally liable for all damages exceeding normal wear and tear on the premises.
 Examples of these include broken or chipped tiles, chipped countertops, unauthorized paint colors, and holes in the walls.

 A Guide to Texas Security Deposit Law

 While the landlord has a right to ask for security deposits, they are responsible for abiding by certain rules under Texas landlord-tenant law.
-If the landlord fails to observe Texas landlord-tenant law, they risk losing their right to keep any portion of the security deposit, among other things.
+If the landlord fails to observe Texas landlord-tenant law on security deposits, they risk losing their right to keep any portion of the security deposit, among other things.

 someone reading documents at a desk